 Enticing Seattle itineraries for every travel type

-No matter your travel style — and regardless of how long you’re here —we’ve gathered some of the best places to visit in downtown Seattle and beyond.
-Whether, you’re seeking a trip to the waterfront aquarium that the whole family will enjoy, or a romantic ferry date that pushes off from a downtown pier, Kimpton Hotel Monaco Seattle has the best itinerary options for you.
+No matter your travel style — and regardless of how long you're here —we've gathered some of the best places to visit in downtown Seattle and beyond.
+Whether, you're seeking a trip to the waterfront aquarium that the whole family will enjoy, or a romantic ferry date that pushes off from a downtown pier, Kimpton Hotel Monaco Seattle has the best itinerary options for you.
 Also, check out our Hotel Calendar for the latest events and take a peek at Seasonal Attractions for more themed activities.

 1-2 Seattle Day Itinerary